01 of 11

 11 of 11

+Edmonton is not necessarily a destination that people choose but more somewhere you happen to end up because you are in between places or are there on business.
 Not to say there isn't stuff to do when you're there.
 In fact, Edmonton has made a name for itself as a city of festivals, the two most famous being the Edmonton Folk Music Festival and the Edmonton International Fringe Theatre Festival.

 Good or bad, Edmonton also has the distinction of being home to the world's largest shopping mall, the West Edmonton Mall.
-Locals confess to rarely frequenting the massive structure that houses a hotel, roller coaster and waterpark, but visitors abound.
+Locals confess to rarely frequenting the massive structure that houses a hotel, roller coaster, and water park, but visitors abound.

-Edmonton is also known as the Gateway to the North, with ready access to Jasper and the Rocky Mountains as well as Canada's northern territories, Nunavut, the Northwest Territories and the Yukon.
+Edmonton is also known as the Gateway to the North, with ready access to Jasper and the Rocky Mountains as well as Canada's northern territories, Nunavut, the Northwest Territories, and the Yukon.